Golden Ladle Rock Climbing

 One can easily hike to Golden Ladle from Land of a Thousand Boulders, just head up and over the rise to the Noutheast of the 'steep area' in Land of a Thousand Boulders and you should be able to find it.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Golden Ladle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Golden Ladle:

 Featured Route For Golden Ladle